act-rules/act-rules.github.io/pages/design/rule-design.md

 Applicability describes which (elements of) web pages should be tested using the rule.
 These elements are known as test targets.
 Applicability must be written in plain language, as well-formed grammatically correct sentences, so that it can be used by QA testers.
 Applicability must rely on well defined properties of the technologies that are tested.
 For instance, a rule may be applicable to all `video` elements, but it can not be applicable to all `object` elements used to show video, unless the term "video" is further defined.

+Use objective, unambiguous definitions within applicability.
 Finding objective definitions to use in rules can be difficult, if not outright impossible in some cases.
 The intent here is to ensure repeatability of the rule.
 Not everything in WCAG testing is entirely repeatable, but when it comes to rule applicability, this is a hard requirement.

 > _For example:_ A rule testing button accessible names could apply to elements other than the `button` element and this could be stated as _"The rule applies to elements that are included in the accessibility tree with the semantic role of button, except for `input` elements of `type="image"`."_.